UK reports 146,390 new Covid cases and 313 deaths

 Covid: UK reports 146,390 new cases and 313 deaths

-Number of those who have died within 28 days of testing positive for virus exceeds 150,000
+More than 150,000 people have now died within 28 days of testing positive since start of pandemic

-The UK has reported a further 146,390 new coronavirus infections and 313 deaths.
+The UK has reported a further 146,390 new coronavirus infections and 313 deaths, as one expert labelled the Omicron situation in the north of England “particularly concerning”.

 It is the third time in the past 10 days that more than 300 fatalities have been reported.
 That number of people have not died in a single day since late February, according to official figures.